raiyana2/Twitter-like-CLI-Application/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Call the Python file in the linux command line as follows: python3 system.py &lt;PATH-OF-DATABASE&gt;

-# Names of anyone you have collaborated with (as much as it is allowed within the course policy) or a line saying that you did not collaborate with anyone else.
-This project was developed in collaboration with:
-- Utsha Samanta
-- Faiaz Bin Nesar
-- Raiyana Rahman
-- Sydney Smythe

-# More detail of any AI tool used.
+## More detail of any AI tool used.
 ### Claude 3.5 Sonnet (Anthropic)
 Used primarily for debugging assistance and code review: